o1-labs/docs2/examples/zkapps/01-hello-world/README.md

 # Mina zkApp: 01 Hello World

-This Hello World tutorial helps you get started with o1js, zkApps, and programming with zero-knowledge proofs.
+This Hello World tutorial helps you get started with o1js, zkApps, and programming with zero knowledge proofs.

 ## Version:
 - o1js: **0.15.2**

 ## Tutorial

-For step by step tutorial, you can follow this [link](https://docs.minaprotocol.com/zkapps/tutorials/hello-world).
+For the step-by-step tutorial, see [Tutorial 1: Hello World](/zkapps/tutorials/hello-world).

 ## How to compile/build the project code: